Patent law advice

 The Cour d’Appel de Paris also rules on appeals against decisions made by the French National Institute of Industrial Property when patenting inventions.

-Last but not least, LEGRAND LESAGE-CATEL GAULTIER is an intervener in proceedings before the Commission Nationale des Inventions de Salariés (National Commission of Employee Inventions) and with regard to any mediation and arbitration bodies set up in the particular circumstances of a dispute.
+Last but not least, LEGRAND LESAGE-CATEL is an intervener in proceedings before the Commission Nationale des Inventions de Salariés (National Commission of Employee Inventions) and with regard to any mediation and arbitration bodies set up in the particular circumstances of a dispute.

 Our involvement extends to the representation of parties before the Unified Patent Court whose Central Division will be in Paris.